IraitzM/Quickstart2025/README.md

 (.venv) pip install -r requirements.txt
 ```

+### sQULearn

+In order to play around with squlearn, due to library incompatibilities, please create a second environment using the _requirements-squlearn.txt_ file.

 ## Outline

 Under the [notebooks](./notebooks/) folder, you will find a set of notebooks and some exercises to master some basic concepts in order to master the field.